gabrielgodoy-zz/learning-react-redux/README.md

 * [Webpack 2](https://webpack.js.org/) as a module bundler to split code using ES6 modules
   * [Webpack Dev Server](https://github.com/webpack/webpack-dev-server) serves a webpack app.
 Updates the browser on changes.
-  * [Webpack Dev Middleware](https://github.com/webpack/webpack-dev-middleware) is a simple wrapper middleware for webpack to be used in conjunction with Express or another server **Development only**
-  * [Webpack Hot Middleware](https://github.com/glenjamin/webpack-hot-middleware) is webpack hot reloading that you can attach to your own server
-  * [webpack-module-hot-accept](https://github.com/loggur/webpack-module-hot-accept) Webpack plugin that adds module.hot.accept to the bottom of modules if module.hot is not already present.

 ### Webpack loaders